 There are no quizzes or exams in this Seminar.
 Your grade will depend 70 percent on the quality of your written work, and 30 percent on your class participation.
-There will be four writing assignments, three short papers of 4 or 5 pages, and one longer paper due at the end of the quarter of more substantial length, roughly 12 to 15 pages.
-There will be no choice in the topic of the first paper, but an increasing amount of choice on the next two short papers.
+There will be three writing assignments, two short papers of 4 or 5 pages, and one longer paper due at the end of the quarter of more substantial length, roughly 12 to 15 pages.
+There will be no choice in the topic of the first paper, but a choice of two topics on the second short paper.
 There will be unlimited latitude for choice of topic for the longer paper, as long as it has something to do with World War II.

-For the first three papers, we will use a technique called "peer editing" which is encouraged by WCAS.
+For the first two papers, we will use a technique called "peer editing" which is encouraged by WCAS.
 Pairs of students will exchange the first draft of a paper by email the night before the first draft is due; each pair of students will bring a print-out of both papers to class with comments.
-Students will exchange comments in the last 15 minutes of the designated class.
-Then the final version of the paper will be turned in for a grade to me at the subsequent class.
+Students will exchange comments in the last 15 minutes of the designated class using the "breakout room" feature of Zoom.
+Then the final version of the paper will be turned in for a grade to me via Canvas prior to the next class.

 WCAS awards prizes for the four best papers written in Freshman Seminars during this academic year.
 Winning such a prize would look very good on your future resume and in any graduate school application.
 I encourage you to do your best, and I will nominate the two best papers submitted during the quarter.
-Three of my students have won the freshman writing prize in the past, so there is ample precedent for thinking that you could also win.
+Four of my students have won the freshman writing prize in the past, including one in Winter 2019, so there is ample precedent for thinking that you could also win.